 TransferWise uses mid-market exchange rates.
-They charge a combination of percentage and flat fees.
+It charges a combination of percentage and fixed fees.
 Percentage fees range from 0.5 to 1 percent, in most cases, depending on the payment method, transfer amount, and currency selection.
 Funding methods include bank transfer, debit card, and credit card.
 Users can send money through TransferWise’s website and app.
 Recipients can receive money into their bank accounts and TransferWise money accounts.
-Regarding transparency, TransferWise has an exchange rate and fee calculator on their homepage.
+Regarding transparency, TransferWise has an exchange rate and fee calculator on its homepage.

 PayPal and Xoom don’t provide mid-market rates, and their fees are high compared to other providers.
 Revolut and TransferWise exchange at mid-market rates and charge small fees.
-While Revolut promotes mid-market rates and free transfers, these details are somewhat misleading because they have weekend markups and monthly limits.
-TransferWise gets a slight edge because they’re straightforward and transparent about their exchange rates and fees.
+While Revolut promotes mid-market rates and free transfers, these details are somewhat misleading because it has weekend markups and monthly limits.
+TransferWise gets a slight edge because it’s straightforward and transparent about its exchange rates and fees.

 Online Money Account

 PayPal offers an online money account, which allows users to deposit and withdraw funds, send and receive funds, request funds, pay for goods and services online, and hold and convert multiple currencies.
 Xoom doesn’t offer an online money account.

 Revolut offers an online money account, which allows users to deposit and withdraw funds, send and receive funds, request funds, and hold and convert multiple currencies.
 Users can get international bank account numbers (IBANs) for the U.K. and Europe.